mateeeeeee/Ola/README.md

 ```

 ### Variables
-Variable declaration has a slightly different syntax for global and local variables:
+Variable declaration has a slightly different grammar rule for global and local variables:

 ```
 <global-variable-declaration> ::= extern <type-qualifier> <type-specifier> <identifier>: